People with a particular religious affiliation

 The definition of “Islam” in Arabic means “submission” and refers to the submission to “Allah”, the Arabic word for “God”.19

-It is incorrect to use the term “Muhammadanism” which suggests the worship of Muhammad20 which is considered forbidden.
+It is incorrect to use the term “Muhammadanism”, which suggests the worship of Muhammad20 and is considered forbidden.
 Islam places great emphasis on pure monotheism, and the idea of the “indivisibility” of God.

 There are two main groups within Islam: